 Timing of the Annual Review

-Annual reviews are due by May 1st of each year (unless otherwise notified by the FW Graduate Program Coordinator) and should cover the terms included in the prior calendar year (e.g., reviews completed in the Spring of 2023 should cover the Winter, Spring, Summer and Fall terms of 2022).
+Annual reviews are due by February 1st of each year (unless otherwise notified by the FW Graduate Program Coordinator) and should cover the terms included in the prior calendar year (e.g., reviews completed in the Winter 2024 should cover the Winter, Spring, Summer and Fall terms of 2023).
 The Departmental Graduate Committee oversees the process and ensures that reviews are completed in a timely manner.
 Students should consult with their major professor and graduate committee during their first year of enrollment to establish how the student’s research and course work will meet the standards and expectations of the FW department.

 The review consists of four components: